RuohanLiu1021/is477-course-project/README.md

 Course project for IS477 · Fall 2025

+## Contributors
+- Ruohan Liu (ruohanl3)
+- Yu Wan (wan27)

 ## Contribution
 **Ruohan Liu (ruohanl3） – Analyst**
-Contributed primarily to the data processing workflow in Python.
-Supported the acquisition, cleaning, and integration of NOAA and EIA datasets, and helped ensure that the scripts and workflow executed consistently.
-Assisted with early exploratory analysis and overall project organization.
+- Contributed primarily to the data processing workflow in Python.
+- Supported the acquisition, cleaning, and integration of NOAA and EIA datasets.
+- Helped ensure that the scripts and workflow executed consistently.
+- Assisted with early exploratory analysis and overall project organization.

 **Yu Wan (wan27) – Analyst**
-Contributed to data profiling and cleaning using OpenRefine and assisted with preparing cleaned outputs for analysis.
-Drafted and organized the written project report (README), documented workflow steps, and prepared the Box archive to support reproducibility and grading.
+- Contributed to data profiling and cleaning using OpenRefine and assisted with preparing cleaned outputs for analysis.
+- Drafted and organized the written project report (README).
+- Documented workflow steps
+- Prepared the Box archive to support reproducibility and grading.

 ---